 If for any reason one of our cats does not work out at your home, we insist that you bring them back to our hospital and not re-home them yourself.
+For this reason we ask that you live in the tristate area of Ohio, Michigan, and Indiana only.
 We also need the phone number of your regular veterinarian for a quick reference check.
 We require all our cats who are adopted to remain indoor only pets!!!

 We adopt out to anyone who meets our requirements.
 The safety and well-being of children and pets is of the utmost importance here at Hartman.
 Small children and kittens have been seriously injured when placed together.
 Therefore, under no circumstances can we adopt kittens to families that have children under 6 years old.

 Please remember...Don't give a pet to a child to teach them to be responsible, give a pet to a responsible child.

 Listed below are the requirements for adopting a cat or kitten from our hospital.
 Please review these points before you contact us.
 This is the basic information in our adoption contract that you will have to agree to and sign in order to take home one of our babies: